AnderwanSAM/AnderwanSAM/README.md

 - ⚡ Fun fact: ...
 -->

 I am Andie.
-A computer science graduand from the University of Ottawa in  Canada honing my skills.
+A computer science new graduate from the University of Ottawa in  Canada honing my skills.

 I am passionate of automation and I love exploring new technologies.